 Buyers should state the preferred terms of the contract, including length, payment schedule and any other specifications.

 Evaluate major factors to mitigate risk

-The supply chain risk for EAPs is low.
+The supply chain risk for EAPs is moderate, which somewhat detracts from buyer power by increasing the likelihood of price swings or service discontinuity.
 Providers of EAPs primarily require human resources and benefits programs to administer and organize the EAPs.
-Additionally, they rely on wired telecommunications carriers and data processing and hosting services to provide telephone counseling, maintain digital records and offer online information.
-However, these...
+Additionally, they rely on wired telecommunications carriers and data processing...
 Subscribe to learn more.